Is Lisbon Safe for Solo Female Travelers? Safety Tips & Local Advice (2025)

 - Scammers can contact tourists with false petitions, symbols of overstind or street play.

-- Tip: Use a crossbody case with zipper and avoid showing valuables in public.
+- Tip: Use a crossbody case with a zipper and avoid showing valuables in public.

 Night Security

-- Lisboa’s nightlife is alive, especially in Baro Alto and Cass do Sodrey.
+- Lisboa’s nightlife is alive, especially in Baro Alto and Cais do Sodré.

 - While these areas are generally safe, you can avoid walking alone in streets with little light until late at night.

-- Tip: Instead of walking alone after midnight, use Rideshaire apps like Uber.
+- Tip: Instead of walking alone after midnight, use Rideshares apps like Uber.

 Harassment